-* Around 33% of Americans who have had heart attacks fall ALSO report depression.
+* Around 33% of Americans who have had heart attacks ALSO report depression.

-Look at it from this angle- if you are dealing with lots of stress, there is a strong likelihood that your glucose (blood sugar levels) and cortisol (hormones released in your body when you are stressed) production has increased, your blood pressure is creeping up, and your cholesterol is getting out of whack too.
+Look at it from this angle- if you experience lots of stress, there is a strong likelihood that your glucose (blood sugar levels) and cortisol (hormones released in your body when you are stressed) production will increase, your blood pressure is creeping up, and your cholesterol is getting out of whack too.
 Finding time to squeeze in healthier eating choices and plenty of exercise to combat the increase in your body’s stress reaction may also just add to your feeling of stress.
 (Do you see the potential for a viscous cycle?!?!)
 So the reality we all have to face is that our mental well being is directly tied to our heart health.

 DO NOT DESPAIR!!!
 Here are three great ways to help you cope with anxiety and depression, which in turn will help your ticker continue to… well… tick.

-Journal.
 Write down what is causing your stress and anxiety.
-What do you do when it is occurring?
+How do you react when it is occurring?
 What helps?
 What hurts?
 If you get stuck with this, find a trained therapist can help you find ways to help yourself.
 (Call us, we can help!!)

 American Heart Association. (n.d.).
 Retrieved January 28,2017 from http://www.heart.org/